BladedGoose13/BladedGoose13/README.md

 **Computational physics · quantitative research · scientific computing.**

 I like problems where the math has to survive contact with real data.
-Long term I want to be doing research inside deep tech, somewhere computation is the product rather than the paperwork.
+Long term I want to be doing research inside deep tech or R&D, somewhere computation is the product rather than the paperwork.

 <br>